Online records search

 How to search for recorded documents

 The following are instructions to help you search for your recorded documents.
-Please note the Records Search application performs searches by name, parcel and recording number (aka instrument number).
+Please note the Records Search application performs searches by name, parcel, and recording number (also known as instrument number).
 It does not search by property address.

-- Click on the green "Search Here" button to begin.
+- Click the green "Begin Search" button.
 You must accept the disclaimer on the following page to proceed to the index.

-- Click on the appropriate database of your choice.
+- Click the appropriate database of your choice.

 - To search by Party Name: When searching for a document, make sure to enter full name of the buyer, seller, giver, debtor, or lender in the "Party Name" field, ignoring all other fields at this point.
 After you click "Search," a list of documents containing that name will appear.
 Most people have a limited number of documents under their name, so bringing up a list of all the documents under the name will enable you to locate the one you are searching for.

 - To search by Tax Parcel: If you know the King County Assessor's Tax Account Number (parcel number) for a property, you can enter the first ten digits in the "Parcel No. From" field, leaving the "To" field blank.
 All documents associated with this tax parcel will be listed.
 Note: searching by a tax parcel number will only pull up recorded documents form 1997 to current.
 Since the online records database cannot search by address, you can visit the King County Geographical Information Systems (KCGIS) Parcel Viewer to obtain the parcel number.